-Denise Lewis is one of the “golden girls” of British athletics, winning gold at the 2000 Sydney Olympics and subsequently being inducted into the UK Athletics Hall of Fame in 2011.
-Denise has twice been runner-up in the BBC’s Sports Personality of the Year awards (in 1998 and 2000), was honoured with a MBE in the 1999 New Years Honours, and had this followed up just 12 months later with an OBE.
+She has twice been runner-up in the BBC’s Sports Personality of the Year awards in 1998 and 2000; was honoured with a MBE in the 1999 New Years Honours and followed up just 12 months later with an OBE.

 Throughout her career, Denise has used her platform to highlight projects that discuss and promote diversity.
 In 2012, she anchored the Woman of the Year Awards for ITV1’s Lorraine.
 Then, in 2016, Denise presented Winners for BBC Two, BBC World and News, which saw her uncover the incredible stories of six female athletes from around the world and the challenges they face simply because they are female.
 She has also worked to promote Women in Work for International Women’s day.

 In addition to her broadcast commitments, Denise has taken on the role of ambassador and patron for several initiatives, events and charities.
 This includes her work with Breast Cancer Care and Sparks, and she is also the President of Commonwealth Games England.